Marvel Universe: Concepts

 Marvel Comics itself exists as a company within the Marvel Universe, and versions of people such as Stan Lee and Jack Kirby have appeared in some of the stories, whereas characters like Steve Rogers, (Captain America's alter ego), have worked for Marvel.
 The Marvel of this reality publishes comics that adapt the actual adventures of the superheroes (except for details not known to the public, like their secret identities); many of these are licensed with the permission of the heroes themselves, who customarily donate their share of profits to charity.
 Additionally, the DC Comics Universe is also said to exist in the Marvel Universe as one of the many alternative universes.
 The reverse may also be said concerning the DC Universe.
 This is one method of explaining the various crossover stories co-published by the two companies.

-Pop culture characters such as Sherlock Holmes, Dracula and the Frankenstein Monster exist in the Marvel Universe.
-This is usually justified as a second-hand account of events as told to credited authors Sir Arthur Conan Doyle, Bram Stoker and Mary Shelley, although the general public continues to believe them to be fictional.
+Pop culture characters such as Sherlock Holmes, Dracula and the Frankenstein's Monster exist in the Marvel Universe.
+This is usually justified as a second-hand account of events as told to credited authors Arthur Conan Doyle, Bram Stoker, and Mary Shelley, although the general public continues to believe them to be fictional.
 Robert E. Howard's Conan the Barbarian, Red Sonja, Kull the Conqueror, and Solomon Kane also have real-life existences in the Marvel Universe.
 The Hyborian Era of Conan and Kull is considered part of Earth-616 pre-recorded history.
 However, they rarely encounter modern Marvel superhero characters.
 This is most likely possible due to the uncertain legal status of Howard's works before 2006 when they became public domain.
 As of 2019, Conan the Barbarian, as well as Kull the Conqueror and Solomon Kane, have been firmly integrated, thanks to Marvel regaining the publishing rights to the characters.
 Other licensed works that have been incorporated into the Marvel Universe include Godzilla, the Transformers, the film 2001: A Space Odyssey (in the character of Machine Man), Rom the Spaceknight, the Micronauts, and the Shogun Warriors.
 In most cases, such material is either restricted from use after the license expires or the characters redesigned or renamed to avoid copyright infringement.